Starbucks Corporation (SBUX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Starbucks Corporation (SBUX) is $113.08, which is $7.65 above the current market price.
-The public float for SBUX is 1.15B, and currently, short sellers hold a 1.10% ratio of that floaft.
-The average trading volume of SBUX on April 10, 2023 was 5.96M shares.
+The average price predicted by analysts for SBUX is $113.08, which is $6.37 above the current price.
+The public float for SBUX is 1.15B and currently, short sellers hold a 1.10% ratio of that float.
+The average trading volume of SBUX on April 13, 2023 was 5.86M shares.

 SBUX’s Market Performance

-SBUX stock saw an increase of 0.18% in the past week, with a monthly gain of 4.01% and a quarterly increase of -2.22%.
-The volatility ratio for the week is 1.61%, and the volatility levels for the last 30 days are 1.71% for Starbucks Corporation (SBUX).
-The simple moving average for the last 20 days is 3.57% for SBUX stock, with a simple moving average of 11.05% for the last 200 days.
+SBUX stock saw an increase of 1.54% in the past week, with a monthly gain of 6.58% and a quarterly increase of -0.38%.
+The volatility ratio for the week is 1.42%, and the volatility levels for the last 30 days are 1.59% for Starbucks Corporation (SBUX).
+The simple moving average for the past 20 days is 4.22% for SBUX’s stock, with a 12.05% simple moving average for the past 200 days.

 Analysts’ Opinion of SBUX